Seahawks rookies take to Lake Washington for team-building exercise

 Players were given T-shirts and headed to the dock to canoes, where they were handed life jackets and began boarding — about eight players or so per canoe.
 A safety boat was also present.

-Carroll jumped in the front of the first boat and helped paddle it out into the waters of Lake Washington for a 15-minute-ish ride, players appearing to gradually get the hang of rowing together to make the canoe go.
+Carroll jumped in the front of the first boat and helped paddle it for a 15-minute-ish ride, players appearing to gradually get the hang of rowing together to make the canoe go.

 “It was a little more difficult than we thought,” Carroll said later with a laugh.
 “We thought it would just be fun and games.
 They had to work at it.”